facebook/docusaurus/docs/translation.md

 Running the script will generate a `website/i18n/en.json` file containing all the strings that will be translated from English into other languages.

 The script will include text from the following places:
-  - title strings and category strings in documentation front matter
+  - `title` and `sidebar_label` strings in document markdown headers
+  - category names in `sidebars.json`
   - tagline in `siteConfig.js`
-  - internal and external header link text strings in `siteConfig.js`
+  - header link `label` strings in `siteConfig.js`

-It will also include any strings in any `.js` files in the `pages` folder that are wrapped in a `<translate>` tag.
-You can also include an optional description attribute to give more context to a translator about how to translate the string.

-In addition to these strings in the `i18n/en.json` file, the whole documentation files themselves will be translated.
+  - strings wrapped in the `<translate>` tag in any `.js` files inside `pages`

-## How Docusaurus Translates Strings
+## How Strings Get Translated

 Docusaurus itself does not do any translation from one language to another.
-Instead, it uses Crowdin to manage translations and then downloads appropriately translated files from Crowdin.
+Instead, it uses [Crowdin](https://crowdin.com/) to manage translations and then downloads appropriately translated files from Crowdin.
 More information on how to set up Crowdin translations later.

 ## How Docusaurus Uses String Translations